Politics of Russia: Presidential powers

 A two-thirds vote of the Federation Council is required for removal of the president.
 If the Federation Council does not act within three months, the charges are dropped.
 If the president is removed from office or becomes unable to exercise power because of serious illness, the prime minister is to temporarily assume the president's duties; a presidential election then must be held within three months.
 The constitution does not provide for a vice president, and there is no specific procedure for determining whether the president is able to carry out his duties.

 The president is empowered to appoint the prime minister to chair the Government (called the cabinet or the council of ministers in other countries), with the consent of the State Duma.
 The President of the Russian Federation chairs the meetings of the Government of the Russian Federation.
 He can also dismiss the government entirely.
 Upon the advice of the prime minister, the president can appoint or remove Government members, including the deputy prime ministers.

 The president submits candidates to the State Duma for the post of chairman of the Central Bank of the Russian Federation (RCB) and may propose that the State Duma dismiss the chairman.
-In addition, the president submits candidates to the Federation Council for appointment as justices of the Constitutional Court, the Supreme Court, and the Superior Court of Arbitration, as well as candidates for the office of procurator general, Russia's chief law enforcement officer.
+In addition, the president submits candidates to the Federation Council for appointment as justices of the Constitutional Court, the Supreme Court, and the High Court of Arbitration, as well as candidates for the office of Prosecutor-General, Russia's chief law enforcement officer.
 The president also appoints justices of federal district courts.